Daya

 Daya's family chose to look overseas for life-saving surgery for Daya.
 The operation at the Memorial Sloan Kettering Cancer Center was performed by a world-leading surgeon who specialises in the most difficult to remove tumours.
 But to access the surgery, her family needed to raise £362,000.
 Thanks to the overwhelming support for Daya, the urgent fundraising appeal hit its target and donations meant Daya had successful surgery in September 2018.

-Daya is now six years old and remains in remission after scans in 2019, which showed no evidence of disease.
+Daya is now seven years old and remains in remission after scans in 2019, which showed no evidence of disease.

 Solving Kids' Cancer UK's children's fundraising campaigns